Football boots studs or blades - which configuration is best?

 Most new boot technology is laid bare for the eye to see.
 Even from the stands we can see the modern vamps, uppers, colourways and silo designs on the feet of our favourite players.
 But underneath the surface, hiding out of sight, lies one of the most important aspects of a football boot: the soleplate and stud configuration.

-Without the soleplate, a football boot would be essentially useless.
+Without the soleplate, a football boot would be useless.
 We’d have no grip on the surface we were playing on, so we wouldn’t be able to change direction without slipping – essentially, we’d lose any agility that is required to play the modern game.

 As with all men's football boots, the soleplate has undergone some dramatic changes over the years.
 On first impressions it would seem little has changed since the early days of bulky brown leather football boots, with an arrangement of studs designed to dig into the ground and provide extra grip, but as you look closer you will see that actually, a lot has changed.